DevC-Kingston/team5/README.md

 ## Challenges we ran into
-1. While linking the google cloud platform to allow the user to parse user uploaded images using the vision API there was an issue in with possibly the image compression resulting in the images being too low qality when to be analyzed when tested.
+1. While linking the google cloud platform to allow the user to parse user uploaded images using the vision API there was an issue with possibly the image compression resulting in the images being too low quality when to be analyzed when tested.

-2. Linking the database of choice "firebase" to our chatbot so we could pool the inventory from the different vendors that would be registered with us and run the queries that would pull the item the user is looking for this also resulted in issue with viewing the address.
+2. Linking the database of choice "firebase" to our chatbot so we could pool the inventory from the different vendors that would be registered with us and run the queries that would pull the item the user is looking for this also resulted in issues with viewing the address.

 ## Accomplishments that we're proud of
-* We are proud of joining our first project to the bootcamp for the first time.
-We have no experience before and we learned as we went along, we have combined all our individual traits and knowledge areas to come together to develop this using some of the most recent and advanced software development tools, services, and frameworks out there to create a platform with an impact in to.
+We are proud of joining our first project to the boot camp for the first time.
+We have no experience before and we learned as we went along, we have combined all our individual traits and knowledge areas to come together to develop this using some of the most recent and advanced software development tools, services, and frameworks out there to create a platform with an impact into.

 ## What we learned
-* Be patient and that with perserverance we can over come any errors during code
+* To be patient with each other as each individual has their strengths and can contribute something even if it's not the code as this challenge is about more than that.

+* We have learned presentations skills and best practices, how to develop an idea from concept to a business and how to pitch that idea in to convince others of its potential to solve a problem

 * We have learned about the complexity in databasing.
 We have done research on how to effectively use databases as well as Messenger API to improve or bot's functionality.